jnsoumya/retail-data-analysis/README.md

 📌 Project Overview
 Tool Used: Power BI

-Dataset: Retail sales data (store, product, customer, and transaction info)
+Dataset: Retail sales data (store, product, sales)

 Goal: To provide stakeholders with a comprehensive view of key business metrics and identify areas for improvement.